otomic-agents/Software-Development-Kit/README.md

     -   `privateKey: string` - The private key to sign with.
     -   `network: string` - The network to use.
     -   `rpc: string | undefined` - The RPC endpoint.
-    -   `uuid?: string` - (optional) The UUID for refund transfer out in solana network, should be the same with the one used in `transferOutByPrivateKey` in one swap set.

 -   **Returns**:
     -   `Promise<ContractTransactionResponse | Promise<ResponseSolana>` - The response of the transfer in confirmation, including confirmed transaction hash.